Psychology

 Goal 1: Demonstrate understanding of the major concepts, theoretical perspectives, basic research findings, and methods in psychology.

 - Breadth in the discipline is accomplished through PSYC 1101 Introduction to Psychology and the 2000-level topics courses.
-Majors are required to complete three topics courses; minors are required to complete at least two.
+Majors are required to complete at least three topics courses; minors are required to complete at least two.
 Depth is achieved through 2700-level laboratory courses and the 3000-level seminar courses in which students demonstrate mastery of methodologies and literature in two or more sub-disciplines.

 Goal 2: Apply principles of psychology to better understand one’s own and others’ behavior and mental processes as found in the real world.